No art currently, maybe you can help

 • Geptads and aftiks get on extremely well.
 The slow, enduring nature of the Geptads compliments the aftiks' speed and ease of tiredness very well, and both species are fond of large groups.
 If an aftik needs soldiers, they will call upon Geptad colonies to aid them for this reason.

-• A final species of geptad known as arctic geptads used to exist, who specialised in living at the poles.
+• A final species of geptad known as arctic geptads used to exist, who specialized in living at the poles.
 However, they were a very small group, and in the wars of old, were made extinct.

 No art currently, maybe you can help.